aiueo13/tauri-plugin-android-fs/api/README.md

 # Usage
 This plugin operates on files and directories via URIs rather than paths.

-By using `AndroidFs.getFsPath`, you can obtain a path from a URI and use it with the functions provided by Tauri's official file system plugin, [`@tauri-apps/plugin-fs`](https://v2.tauri.app/ja/plugin/file-system/), to read and write files.
+By using `AndroidFs.getFsPath`, you can obtain a path from a URI and use it with the functions provided by Tauri's file system, [`@tauri-apps/plugin-fs`](https://v2.tauri.app/ja/plugin/file-system/), to read and write files.
 For those paths, there is no need for you to set [the scope configuration](https://v2.tauri.app/reference/javascript/fs/#security) of Tauri's file system.

 ```typescript
 import { AndroidFs } from 'tauri-plugin-android-fs-api'